 We are committed to providing an inclusive and accessible learning environment for all our program participants.
 Specific needs for disabilities and/or different functionalities should please be communicated to us during the program preparation phase so that they can be assessed, and wherever possible, the appropriate arrangements may be made to accommodate them ahead of time.

 We do not currently offer independent credit for this program.
 However, students are encouraged to contact us so that we supply the required documentation if their participating professors can assist in applying for credit through their home institution.
 We provide a certificate of completion and a grade report on the successful completion of the program, but we do not provide an official credit-bearing transcript.

-Billy uses various forms of visual and performing arts to express himself and his beliefs – he draws, paints, sculpts, crafts, writes, sings, and plays the guitar.
-He also cherishes the belief that art is the most powerful and enduring tool for social revolution used by mankind; a universal language of activism that does not require a translator.
-He, therefore, strives to use it responsibly in unique ways.
+Billy uses various forms of visual and performing arts to express himself and his beliefs.
+He draws, paints, sculpts, crafts, writes, sings, and plays the guitar.
+He also cherishes the belief that art is the most powerful and enduring tool used by mankind for social revolution; a universal language of activism that does not require a translator.
+He strives to use art responsibly in his unique ways.

 Apply here: Student Application Form

-- The application deadline is 1 June 2023.
-Earlier applications are encouraged as there are limited placements available
+- The application deadline is 1 April 2024.
+Early applications are encouraged as there are limited placements available.

 - You will be contacted within 7 working days of submitting an application to set up an interview as the second stage of the process